albar965/littlenavmap-manual/en/APPENDIX.md

 If you're concerned about privacy when sending log files: The log files will contain all system paths \(like your `Documents` directory\) which will also include your username as a part of the path.
 They might also contain your computer's name and IP address in your network.

-In no case are file names from anything else than flight simulator paths/files or configuration files are included.
+In no case are file names from anything other than flight simulator paths/files or configuration files are included.
 No names or content of personal files is included in the log files.

 I would suggest to remove this information if you're concerned about it.